thoughtbot/maybe_haskell/book/functor/laws.md

 What this law says is that if we compose two functions together, then `fmap` the resulting function, we should get a function which behaves the same as when we `fmap` each function individually, then compose the two results.

-This one's a little trickier when you're not familiar with function composition.
-Let's prove that this law holds for `Maybe` by walking through an example with `actuallyFive` and `notReallyFive`.
-If you already feel comfortable with what the law is stating and why it holds, feel free to skip this section.
+Let's prove again that this law holds for `Maybe` by walking through an example with `actuallyFive` and `notReallyFive`.

-First, lets define two concrete functions, `f` and `g`
+First, let's define two concrete functions, `f` and `g`

 ```haskell
 f :: Int -> Int